pagalvin/tsbook/chapter04_IntroducingTypes.md

 Many programming languages dictate tighter scoping rules.
 Many people, the author included, consider the above example to be poorly done for several reasons:
 - The variable isn't properly declared until well past its first use.
 - The code doesn't do a good job showing the developer's intent here.
 Result could be used anywhere in the function on both the left hand side and right hand side of an expression, leading to unanticipated and difficult to track bugs.
-- even experienced JS developers have a hard time with scope and hoisting and such.
+- Even experienced JS developers have a hard time with scope and hoisting and such.

 Here is similar code written in TypeScript: